 - A series of UV lamps or IR dryers dry the ink prior to the next process.

 Because flexography uses ink with low viscosity, it dries quickly, preventing smearing from one station to the next.
 Elaborate presses also feature multiple print stations.
-That means the printed image can be combined with specialty inks, coating, inline cold foil, die-cutting, and more.
+That means the printed image can be combined with specialty inks, coatings, foil stamping, die-cutting, and more.

 Use Cases & Benefits of Flexographic Printing

 Once the presses are set up (creating the plates and preparing each printing station takes some time), you can print thousands of labels with unique structures and combine them with a wide range of decorative effects.
 While some of these decorating techniques are now possible for digitally printed materials, the quality and consistency flexography offers make it the preferred process for long-run labels, and even those with short lead times.

 Flexographic printing serves as an important resource, as labels have exceeded their original practical purpose.
 They’re now a crucial part of marketing, in addition to providing vital information to consumers.

 The labels’ quality needs to shine through in retail and online settings, where they often serve as the primary visual cue for customers.
 Think of this in the context of the highly competitive health and beauty industry.
 Consumers associate elegant packaging with an elegant product.